krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ## Icons (with Index Image)
 A currated set of precompiled icon images is used on the cards.
 These are paired (for off/unhighlighted and on/highlighted states), with icons and coloring already formatted to [follow the Minimilist Design UI standards](/UI_Design/Minimalist/).
 A default icon will be allocated based on the entity type (domain and class).
 But you can set a different one in your `widgets:` list by specifying the _number_ (not name) of the icon you want from the index below.
-(Default, automatically assigned, icons are in the first 6 rows.)
-You can also use templating to dynamically change the `icon:` and the `icon_state:` in your your `widget:` list configuration.
+You can also use templating to dynamically change the `icon:` and the `icon_state:` (0/1) in your your `widget:` list configuration.

 <details>
   <summary>▶️ show Icon Index ...</summary>

- **Index numbers for available icon choices.**  Icons are paired - the off/unhighlighted state is on the left and the on/highlighted version is on the right.
-Use the index number of the icon you want in the `icon:` setting of each `- entity:` in your `widget:` list (or omit this setting to accept the default for that entity type).  **Icon 47** is used in its unhighlighted state to blank out the icon area on 'blank' cards, and it is used in its highlighted state as the ❗ _error symbol_ to give users feedback that they need to fix a problem with their `widget:` config for that entity.  **Icon 46** is used to show when an entity is unavailable.
+ **Index numbers for available icon choices.**  The off/unhighlighted state is on the left and the on/highlighted version is on the right.
+Use the index number of the icon you want in the `icon:` setting of each `- entity:` in your `widget:` list (or omit this setting to accept the default for that entity type).  **Icon 47** is used in its unhighlighted state to blank out the icon area on 'blank' cards, and it is used in its highlighted state as the ❗ _error icon_ to give users feedback that they need to fix a problem with their `widget:` config for that entity.  **Icon 46** is used to show when an entity is unavailable.

  ![Widget UI Icon index](https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/widget_ui/Widget_Icons_Index.png "Icon numbering index")

 ### Icons are grouped as follows:
  * 🔵 0 ..
-47 (6 rows): default and system.
+47 (6 rows): domain default icons and system.
  * 🟠 48 ..
 71 (3 rows): lights (orange for indoor, green for outdoor).
    (_spare row_.)
  * 🔴 80 ..
 87 (1 row): media players.